-- 1. Prior approval of the school administration. - All absences are unexcused and count towards the fifteen (15) day limit.
-No vacations will be approved if it will cause the student to miss more than the fifteen (15) days of school.
+- 1. Prior approval of the school administration. - Option 1: Teachers may give the student a complete list of assignments before he/she leaves and expect the assignments to be handed in the day the student returns to class. - Option 2: The teachers do not give the student assignments before the student leaves and allows a "day for a day" to turn in make-up work after the student returns. - All absences are unexcused and count towards the twenty (20) day limit.
+No vacations will be approved if it will cause the student to miss more than the twenty (20) days of school.